tudelft3d/website/education/msctopics/index.md

 ![](img/3dcdb_qgis_mini.jpg){:width="800px"}

 The thesis is a collaboration between the 3DGeoinformation group and [Virtual City Systems](https://vc.systems/en/) in Germany, one of the companies developing the 3D City Database.
-Attendance of elective course GEO5014 in Q5 (September 2021) is highly recommended, as many relevant topics needed for this thesis will be covered.
+Attendance of elective course [GEO5014](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=52747) in Q5 (September 2021) is highly recommended, as many relevant topics needed for this thesis will be covered.

-Contact: [Camilo Leon Sanchez](https://www.tudelft.nl/en/staff/c.a.leonsanchez/?cHash=71b45d7f95785818f4d5f0223d963d0b) & Giorgio Agugiaro (3D Geoinformation Group), [Claus Nagel](https://github.com/clausnagel) (Virtual City Systems)
+Contact: [Camilo León Sánchez](https://www.tudelft.nl/en/staff/c.a.leonsanchez/?cHash=71b45d7f95785818f4d5f0223d963d0b) & Giorgio Agugiaro (3D Geoinformation Group), [Claus Nagel](https://github.com/clausnagel) (Virtual City Systems)

 - - -